What does Environmental Justice mean?

 To date, EJ analysis has occurred in some NFRMPO programs, like the Transportation Improvement Program (TIP) and Regional Transportation Plan (RTP).
 The EJ Plan will address more areas to incorporate EJ and equity principles, best practices for local communities, and the consideration of additional populations which have faced hardships.
 Expanding the agency’s EJ policy, including more residents, and hearing more diverse voices will help the NFRMPO better serve Northern Colorado.

-The EJ Plan is being drafted to create an official EJ policy, integrating EJ and equity guidelines throughout the NFRMPO’s work.
-Goals of the Plan include:
+The EJ Plan was adopted on April 1, 2021 to create a framework for better integrating EJ and equity throughout the NFRMPO’s work.
+The EJ Plan includes:

-- Analyze access to the decision-making process across the region
+- Analysis of access to the decision-making process across the region

 - Identification of partnerships and engagement strategies

-- Define clearly the benefits and burdens that fit our local and regional context
+- Clearly defined benefits and burdens that fit our local and regional context

-- Consider additional EJ populations, including those with above average rates of limited English proficiency (LEP), older adults, individuals with disabilities (ambulatory, self-care, independent living, hearing, vision, or cognitive difficulties), and zero-car households
+- Consideration of additional EJ populations, including those with above average rates of limited English proficiency (LEP), older adults, individuals with disabilities (ambulatory, self-care, independent living, hearing, vision, or cognitive difficulties), and zero-car households

 What are some EJ Best Practices from the NFRMPO region?